Nursing care homes

-You may be trying to find a nursing home for a loved one if they require a higher level of support than can be provided in a residential home.
-All care homes provide residential and personal care.
-A care home with nursing care is defined as a facility where there is always a qualified nurse on site, 24 hours a day, seven days a week.
+If your loved one requires a higher level of support than provided in a residential home, a nursing care home might be the best option.
+A care home with nursing care is defined as a facility where there is always a qualified nurse on site, 24 hours of the day, seven days a week.

 Your relative will need a care home with nursing care if, within a 24 hour period, they require:

 The management and help with complex prostheses or walking supports ie unable to weight bear at all.

 Nursing care for people confined to a bed.